mhausenblas/usn-app/README.md

 Make sure you have HBase 0.94.x installed or access to a setup (cluster, cloud) where it is running.

-First you need to launch HBase and the Thrift server.
+**Preparation** First you need to launch HBase and the Thrift server.

 Go to the HBase home directory and do the following:

 	$ ./bin/start-hbase.sh